-What are the major interior design styles in use today, and into 2022?
+We answer the question: what are all the major interior design styles in use today, and into 2023?

 Need a guide to the styles most frequently referenced by architects and designers?